-1. Module code: B19TVB01E
+1. Module code: B20TVB01E

-2. Title: Tourism geography
+2. Title: TOURISM GEOGRAPHY

 3. Credit points: 7

 4. Start term: Autumn

 5. Module leader: János Csapó, Dr.

-6. Accredited by:

-7. Module restrictions:
+6. Module restrictions:

 Pre-requisite

 Programme restrictions BSc in Tourism and Catering

 Level restrictions 6

-Other restrictions or none
+Other restrictions or requirements none

-requirements

-The aim of the subject is to let students know the basic concepts and the system of the geography of tourism.
+7. Aims:

+geography of tourism.
 Students must be able to recognise the role of geographical factors in tourism and must be aware of the analysis methods of regional tourism geography.
 They should also be able to analyse trends and processes in international and domestic tourism.

-Participants of the course are able to critically analyse the regional tourism trends and can also recommend complex solutions.
+8. Learning outcomes: Participants of the course are able to critically analyse the regional tourism trends and can also recommend complex solutions.
 Having completed the course, students know theoretical and practical skills related to tourism geography and are able to apply geographical approach in tourism development.
 Students are able to integrate and use in practice the pieces on information related to the subject.
 They are able to recognise market changes, adapt to that and make relevant decisions.
 Students are able to realistically assess the tourism supply of a destination and can make recommendations for the creation of tourism development strategy.
 They become sensitive to problems, proactive, and have an environment conscious and practice-oriented attitude.

+1

+9. Syllabus: